 Finding that equilibrium between budget and need is a delicate balance.
 Maybe one type of plan would be better for you in the long run but is financially out of reach at the moment.
 Anticipating health care needs is a great way to extend your own life as well as that of your checking account.
 What is most important is for you to know what you're getting, and what you're giving up, when you enter into a health insurance policy.
 There are plenty of options, and one of them is bound to be the right one for you.

-To find out more about how to choose a health insurance plan, check out the links on the next page.
+To find out more about how to choose a health insurance plan, check out the links below.

 - U.S. Department of Health & Human Services. http://www.ahrq.gov

 - National Association of Insurance Commissioners. http://www.naic.org